SumitSKGhub/SumitSKGhub/README.md

 About me:
-    - 🌱 I’m currently pursuing Master of Computer Applications
-    - I'm on my journey of Mobile Application Development
+    - 🌱 I’m currently pursuing Master of Computer Applications and I'm lookinh to build a career in Mobile Application Development
 - 📫 How to reach me:
     1) email: sumitkamble2@outlook.com
     2) linkedin: www.linkedin.com/in/sumit-kamble-236528310